SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-06-rosh-hashanah.md

 Today is [Labor Day in the US](https://en.wikipedia.org/wiki/Labor_Day).
 It's also [Rosh Hashanah](https://en.wikipedia.org/wiki/Rosh_Hashanah), the Jewish "new year".
-What can we make of that coincidence?
+What can we make of that coincidence, even without being Jewish?

 ## Starting over